 It’s creepy and it’s kooky, mysterious and spooky… it’s all together ooky.
-No, I’m not talking about the Addams Family.
-I’m talking of course about Halloween – the wonderful holiday where we can all dress as someone else and eat a bunch of tasty treats.
+No, it’s not the Addams Family we’re talking about today.
+We’re talking about Halloween – the wonderful holiday where we can all dress as someone else and eat a bunch of tasty treats.

-You’ve been celebrating it for years, but you may not know where all the fun traditions come from.
+We’ve all been celebrating Halloween for years, but you probably don’t know where all the fun traditions come from.
 Be afraid…. be very afraid as we dive into the haunting history of Halloween!

 It was said that the line between our world and the afterlife was especially thin around All Hallows’ Eve.
 Harvest time in particular meant earlier nights, colder temperatures, and a difficulty in sustaining food, especially during the Middle Ages.
 Death was always lurking around the corner and spirits were said to freely roam around during October.
 This is why Halloween has the spooky, ghostly atmosphere we know and love today.